Portfolio case studies: The opening act

 - Incorporate empathy and user pain points

-- Work within design constraints
+- Work within design, technical and business constraints

 - Overcome challenges and obstacles